cdktf/cdktf-provider-upcloud/docs/managedDatabaseOpensearch.java.md

 Service plan to use.

 This determines how much resources the instance will have.
-You can list available plans with `upctl database plans <type>`.
+You can list available plans with `upctl database plans opensearch`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.28.0/docs/resources/managed_database_opensearch#plan ManagedDatabaseOpensearch#plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.29.0/docs/resources/managed_database_opensearch#plan ManagedDatabaseOpensearch#plan}

 ---